What's Holding You Back?

 Fear shows up in many ways: Uncertainty, worry, dread, anxiety, avoidance.

 Lack of knowledge or ability is rarely the real reason people are stuck though.
 That’s because we rarely have a strong desire for something that lies beyond our abilities.
 Nature is a wise mother.
-She tends to align our desires with our capacities quite nicely.
+She tends to align our desires with our capabilities quite nicely.

 The real problem is what happens to us once Mother Nature has done her work and we are born into the world.
-At that point the outer world begins the conditioning process that results in all the irrational fears we get to adulthood with.
+At that point the outer world begins the conditioning process which results in all the irrational fears we get to adulthood with.